Azure/bicep-types-az/generated/iothub/microsoft.devices/2020-08-01/types.md

 ## RoutingStorageContainerProperties
 ### Properties
-* **authenticationType**: 'identityBased' | 'keyBased': Method used to authenticate against the storage endpoint.
+* **authenticationType**: 'identityBased' | 'keyBased': Specifies authentication type being used for connecting to the storage account.
 * **batchFrequencyInSeconds**: int: Time interval at which blobs are written to storage.
 Value should be between 60 and 720 seconds.
 Default value is 300 seconds.
 * **connectionString**: string: The connection string of the storage account.
 * **containerName**: string (Required): The name of storage container in the storage account.